Jannis17/gossip_protocol_expectation/README.md

-# Reachability and Expectation in Gossiping
+# Implementation for Reachability and Expectation in Gossiping

 Ioannis Kokkinis, ykokkinis@gmail.com